pappataci/robust-functional-pipeline/README.md

 - Trivial computation pipelines
 - Error-handling and exception flow
-- Chained/nested pipeline logic (already capable, but example coming in version 0.2)
+- Chained/nested pipeline logic (already supported, example coming in version 0.2 for clarity)

 Browse the folder directly or start from `example_customFail.asv` to see failure handling in action.